apache/druid/docs/next-release-notes.md

 | `druid.indexer.runner.type` for the Overlord | httpRemote | local |

 To use ZooKeeper instead of HTTP, change the values for the properties back to the previous defaults.
+ZooKeeper-based implementations for these properties are deprecated and will be removed in a subsequent release.

 https://github.com/apache/druid/pull/13092